schneems/keytar/README.md

     bundle install

 now, you're good to go.
-See below for examples and config documentation
+Not using RoR?
+No worries, just drop `include Keytar` in any Ruby model you want.

 Example:
 --------

-Keytar in action

-    class User < ActiveRecord::Base
-    end
+keytar auto-magically generates keys using method names ending in `"_key"` or simply "key".

     User.key #=> "user"
     User.memcache_key #=> "user:memcache"